 “Good night, Jake,” says Elaine, shaking her head with an amused smile.

 “Yeah, okay.”
 He bites into one of the crunchy sticks.
-“Guess I’ll turn in, too” says the swordarm, chewing noisily and swaying.
-He waves with the half-eaten pretzel stick in hand, dropping crumbs onto the carpet.
+“Guess I’ll turn in, too,” says the swordarm, chewing noisily and swaying with drink.
+He waves with the half-eaten bread stick in hand, dropping crumbs onto the carpet.
 “See you in the morning.”